purplg/hass/README.md

 ### Hooks

 The most useful hook is a function list named `hass-entity-state-updated-functions`.
 Functions in this list are passed a single argument `entity-id` which is the entity id of the entity whose state has changed since it was last updated.
+Using this function hook along side [auto-querying](#Auto-query) enables Emacs to react to changes to Home Assistant entities.

 This example will display the state of an entity when it changes: